Developing websites with Umbraco

 When you are customizing or extending your Umbraco website using C# we recommend using Visual Studio.

-The tool will give you a lot of support along the way, as it's built for working with C# files, ASP.NET and MVC frameworks.
+An IDE will give you a lot of support, as it's built for working with C# files, ASP.NET and MVC frameworks.